junegunn/fzf/README.md

 ### Customizing fuzzy completion for fish

-Fuzzy completion for fish differs from bash and zsh in that it uses fish's native completion system to populate the candidate list, and the only configuration variables supported are `FZF_COMPLETION_TRIGGER` and `FZF_COMPLETION_OPTS`.
+Fuzzy completion for fish differs from bash and zsh in that it uses fish's native completion system to populate the candidate list.
+Press `Shift-Tab` to trigger fzf completion while `Tab` retains native fish behavior.
+The only configuration variable supported is `FZF_COMPLETION_OPTS`.

 So for example, unlike in bash and zsh, `ls **<TAB>` will not perform a recursive search under the current directory.
 For that, you need to use `CTRL-T` instead.